casper-network/casper-sidecar/README.md

 * `allow_partial_connection` - Determining whether the Sidecar will allow a partial connection to this node.
 * `enable_logging` - This enables the logging of events from the node in question.
 * `connection_timeout_in_seconds` - The total time before the connection request times out.
-* `no_message_timeout_in_seconds` - Optional parameter specifying the number of seconds after which the connection will time out if no bytes are received.
-Defaults to 120 <!-- TODO restart or time out? -->
+* `no_message_timeout_in_seconds` - Number of seconds after which the connection will be restarted if no bytes were received.
+Parameter is optional, defaults to 120
 * `sleep_between_keep_alive_checks_in_seconds` - Optional parameter specifying the time intervals (in seconds) for checking if the connection is still alive.
 Defaults to 60

 ### Storage

-This directory stores the SQLite database for the Sidecar and the SSE cache.
+This directory stores the SSE cache and an SQLite database if configured to use SQLite.

 ```
 [storage]
 storage_path = "./target/storage"
 ```

-### Database
+### Database Connectivity

 The Sidecar can connect to different types of databases.
 The current options are `SQLite` or `PostgreSQL`.
 The following sections show how to configure the database connection for one of these DBs.
 Note that the Sidecar can only connect to one DB at a time.